Everything you need for the week!

 I have a teddy bear lesson plan for preschoolers, that you don’t want to miss.
 I have taught preschool for over 15 years and would like to share you these ideas I have for the first week of school.

 (Gummy bears are the only thing missing in this picture.
-I have to pick those up last minute because my whole family is addicted to gummy bears.)
+Of course, I have to pick those up last minute because my whole family is addicted to gummy bears.)

-I know some mommies/teachers love teaching their children but It takes a lot of time to come up with ideas and to stay on topic all week.
+Now I know some mommies/teachers love teaching their children but It takes a lot of time to come up with ideas and to stay on topic all week.
 So I’m going to share my first week of school ideas.
-Also check out my post here to see what I have in all my learning centers.

 I have categorize each subject and put everything I taught all week in that category.
-You can pick and choose the things you would like to try.
+But you can pick and choose the things you would like to try.
 Have fun!